 People who always seem to get sick following a flight might want to try Airborne, which was developed by a teacher who wanted to up her resistance to germs in the classroom.
 Let a tablet dissolve in water and drink before getting on the plane; it’ll give you a jolt of vitamin C, zinc, echinacea and other ingredients to boost the immune system.

 Perhaps the most common travel malady is traveler’s tummy, also known as traveler’s diarrhea (TD).
-It’s useful to have your remedy of choice (such as Imodium or Pepto-Bismol) on hand in case Montezuma takes his “revenge” on you.
+It’s useful to have your remedy of choice (such as Imodium or Pepto Bismol) on hand just in case.
 For more information, see Traveler’s Diarrhea: How to Protect Yourself.

 Other Common Maladies

 Likewise, if you’re prone to allergies, bring along your most effective remedy in case your new environment triggers a sneezing fit.
 Over-the-counter options include Claritin (loratadine), Zyrtec (cetirizine) and Benedryl (diphenhydramine HCI).

 Label all drugs.
 Your best bet is to leave all drugs in their original containers to avoid confusion.
 This also helps prevent losing pills, or having them spill out of your bag or pocket where children or animals might find them.